 We have a fascinating line-up of papers for the NT Study Group this year focussing on orality, writing and the formation of the canon.
 Do come and join us to engage in some world-class scholarship!
 The Tyndale New Testament Study Group is part of the Tyndale Fellowship for biblical and theological research, based at Tyndale House in Cambridge, and including … Continue Reading

-The lectionary gospel reading tomorrow, the last Sunday before Lent, is Matt 17.1–9, Matthew’s account of the Transfiguration.
+This week’s lectionary gospel reading, the last Sunday before Lent, is Luke 9.28-36, this gospel’s account of the Transfiguration, with the option of continuing to read the episode that follows immediately on the descent from the mountain.
 There some important things to note in relation to this passage as we think about preaching on it.
 All … Continue Reading